georgesavvas/ignite/docs/docs/glossary.md

 AssetVersions are numbered (v001, v002, v003 being 1, 2 and 3) but there
 is also a "latest" and "best" AssetVersion.
 Marked by a file named `.ign_assetversion.yaml`

-### Anchor
-A file in a directory that tells Ignite the type of the directory within the structure of a VFX project.
-This is strictly formatted as `.ign_[type].yaml` and shouldn't be needed to be created or edited manually unless you need to repair or change the type of a directory (ideally done through the UI though).
-This file often contains useful metadata about this directory.
-Examples: `.ign_task.yaml`, `.ign_asset.yaml`, `.ign_scene.yaml`

 ### Attribute
 Named values stored on any directory that get translated into environment